-\begin{defn} A local system $\cL$ on a projective complex algebraic variety $X$ is called large if for every integral closed subvariety $Z \hookrightarrow X$, the pull-back of $\cL$ to the normalization of $Z$ is not isotrivial. \end{defn}
+\begin{defn} A local system $\cL$ on a proper complex algebraic variety $X$ is called large if for every irreducible closed subvariety $Z \hookrightarrow X$, the pull-back of $\cL$ to the normalization of $Z$ is not isotrivial. \end{defn}

-If $f : X \to Y$ is a dominant morphism between two irreducible normal complex algebraic varieties, the image of the induced morphism of groups $f_\ast : \pi_1(X) \to \pi_1(Y)$ has finite index in $\pi_1(Y)$ \cite{Campana91}.
-Therefore, a local system $\cL$ on a projective complex algebraic variety $X$ is large if, and only if, for any non-constant morphism $f : Y \to X$ from an irreducible normal projective complex algebraic variety $Y$ the local system $f^{-1} \cL$ is not isotrivial.
+If $f \colon X \to Y$ is a dominant morphism between two irreducible normal complex algebraic varieties, the image of the induced morphism of groups $f_\ast \colon \pi_1(X) \to \pi_1(Y)$ has finite index in $\pi_1(Y)$ \cite{Campana91}.
+Therefore, a local system $\cL$ on a proper complex algebraic variety $X$ is large if and only if for any non-constant morphism $f \colon Y \to X$ from an irreducible proper complex algebraic variety $Y$ the local system $f^{-1} \cL$ is not isotrivial.
 With this observation, the following results are immediate.

-\begin{prop} Let $X$ be a projective complex algebraic variety and $\cL$ be a large local system on $X$.
-Let $f : Y \to X$ be a finite morphism from another projective complex algebraic variety $Y$.
-Then the pull-back local system $f^{-1} \cL$ on $Y$ is large. \end{prop}
+\begin{prop} Let $f \colon Y \to X$ be a finite morphism between proper varieties and $\cL$ a large local system on $X$.
+Then, the local system $f^{-1} \cL$ on $Y$ is large. \end{prop}

-\begin{prop} Let $f : Y \to X$ be a finite étale morphism between projective complex algebraic varieties.
+\begin{prop} Let $f \colon Y \to X$ be a finite étale morphism between proper complex algebraic varieties.
 Let $\cL$ be a complex local system on $X$.
-Then $\cL$ is large if, and only if, the pull-back local system $f^{-1} \cL$ on $Y$ is large. \end{prop}
+Then, $\cL$ is large if and only if the pull-back local system $f^{-1} \cL$ on $Y$ is large. \end{prop}

 The following result is useful to prove that a local system is large.